Skip to content

 When NOT to use Pattern 5:

-• Multi-frame setups (Xray, Story, cross-frame tests) — Pattern 1 / 2 with explicit rf/with-frame calls each frame is clearer; the fixture stash is single-slot by design.
+• Multi-frame setups (Xray, Story, cross-frame tests) — Pattern 1 / 2 with an explicit rf/with-frame per frame is clearer; there is no single ambient frame to lean on.

-• Tests that don't render — the install + frame lifecycle of Pattern 5 is overkill for pure-event tests.
-Reach for (rf/with-new-frame [f (rf/make-frame opts)] ...) and skip the view-stash entirely.
+• Tests that don't render — the adapter install + view walk is overkill for pure-event tests.
+Reach for (rf/with-new-frame [f (rf/make-frame opts)] ...) and assert on app-db-value directly.

 Pattern 6 — pure event-handler simulation (no frame)